4.18 Ongoing Case Planning

 11. Objectives, tasks, or other notes that constitute a plan for the child’s educational stability (reference SOP 4.28 Meeting Educational Needs) as required by Sec 475 (1)(g) and Sec 471 (a)(30) of the Social Security Act, including:

-3. Assurances that, when a change of schools is necessary, the child will be immediately enrolled in an appropriate school, with all of the educational records of the child provided to the new school;
+3. Assurances that, when a change of schools is necessary, the child will be immediately enrolled in an appropriate school, with all the educational records of the child provided to the new school;

 4. Verification that a child, who has attained the minimum age for compulsory school attendance, is attending school in accordance with state law; or